sakis-anast/ReMa/README.md

-# Online chat application:shopping:

 ### Title: "RE.MA"

 ### Description:
 A  web application for Small and Medium Enterprises that creates an action plan based on their remote readiness according  to their answers of a survey (Erasmus+ Project).
  </br>

 ### Features: